microsoft/powerplatform-build-tools/README.md

 Please use the issues tracker in the home repo: <https://github.com/microsoft/powerplatform-build-tools/issues>

+## Community Office Hours

+We hold monthly office hours (_every 3rd thursday of the month_) where you can ask specific question to the product team.

+See additional details in [COMMUNITY OFFICE HOURS](COMMUNITY.md)

 ## Contributing

 This project will welcome contributions in the near future.
 At this stage, we're not ready for contributions,